realnews-gateway/emergency-publishing-system/network-access-layer/security/README.md

 # Security Architecture

-The security subsystem defines the threat model, DPI evasion strategies, active probing defenses, and overall security guarantees of the VPN access layer.
+The security subsystem defines the threat model, DPI evasion strategies, active probing defenses, and overall security guarantees of the **network-access-layer**.
 This module ensures that the system remains resilient against state-level adversaries, network-level attackers, and active probing systems while maintaining stealth and indistinguishability from legitimate traffic.

-Security is integrated across all layers of the VPN access layer, including camouflage, session initialization, fallback logic, and transport behavior.
+Security is integrated across all layers of the **network-access-layer**, including camouflage, session initialization, fallback logic, and transport behavior.

 ---